 This can lead to a plan for the next steps, including:

 A constructive critical read followed up by notes and advice on structure, pace, plot, characterisation, tone, language, and so on, where needed.
 This includes suggestions to help improve the flow, plausibility and consistency in skill and intention throughout the book.
-It is a very collaborative process between author and editor, so I always offer the option to have phone discussions and face-to-face meetings (where possible), if wanted.
+It is a very collaborative process between author and editor, so I always offer the option to have phone or video call discussions and/or face-to-face meetings (where possible), if wanted.

 The editor brings a fresh perspective which often an author is too close to the work to achieve, especially if they have spent a long time writing and thinking about the book.
 The author is of course under no obligation to follow the editorial suggestions, but they can provide a helpful starting point for developing the work.